PaulVisser-IT/Working-with-Git/README.md

 * I Understand advanced Git concepts like rebase, rewriting history, rolling back changes with revert, reset, squash merge and cherry picking.

 ## How to use this project
+The project consists of two files, namely a cheat sheet and a knowledge document.
+You can download both of these and use them as you wish.